 Paying your Employees the right hourly rate

-The National Living Wage and the national Minimum Wage rates are due to increase in April 2020.
-The rates (as published by www.gov.uk) for the 2020/2021 tax year are:
+The National Living Wage and the National Minimum Wage rates have increased in April 2021.
+The new rates (as published by www.gov.uk) for the 2020/2021 tax year are:

 Real Living wage (and London Living Wage)

 The ‘national living wage’ is paid at the same rate for the whole country with no allowance for the higher costs of living in the capital.
 The Real Living Wage, on the other hand, is independently calculated, voluntary and based on the cost of living.
 The Real Living Wage has different rates for London and the rest of the country, recognising the higher costs of living in London.

 The London Living Wage rate is £10.85 per hour